Ortovox Peak Light 32L Review

 Conclusion

-The Peak Light 32 from Ortovox is a very well made pack, overall.
+The Ortovox Peak Light 3 is a very well-made pack, overall.
 It was not a strong competitor in this highly competitive review, but we still really liked it.
-It falls behind the competition for its slightly heavier weight, though scores above average in the rest of our metrics.
-It is best suited to ski mountaineering and classical alpinism that involves steep snow and rock, and better for colder conditions and seasons.
+It falls behind the competition for its slightly heavier weight, though it scores above average in the rest of our metrics.
+It is best suited to ski mountaineering and classical alpinism that involves steep snow and rock and is better for colder conditions and seasons.